 FedEx Ground allows for packages up to 150 pounds and 165” in length plus girth (L+2W+2H), and like UPS Ground, allows for delivery within one to five days (three to seven for Alaska and Hawaii).
 You can connect your FedEx account with your ShippingEasy account as well so that any negotiated rates you may have will be used when you are invoiced by FedEx for your labels.

-With ShippingEasy, we make the label-creating process simple by allowing you to create a label for your order either manually or from your synced orders on the Orders page.
+With ShippingEasy, knowing how to create a shipping label couldn’t be easier.
+ShippingEasy allows you to create a label for your order either manually or from your synced orders on the Orders page.
 Once your order has been uploaded or is visible on your Orders page, double-check all of the information shown.
 Read through the carrier, service, and all of the sender and recipient to confirm it’s correct because this is the information that will be printed on your label.
 If your label is scanned in with the wrong service or dimensions listed, you can be given adjustments by your carrier.
 Now, let’s move on to printing your label.

 If you send your label to the Ready to Ship page, you’ll have one more chance to make sure everything is accurate.
 On the Ready to Ship page, you’ll have two options, depending on whether or not ConnectEasy is enabled.